-- 1 Click the Gamut mapping options tab. - 2 Adjust the visual appearance of prints by setting the following values: - Chroma: Choose from three levels of chroma boost for the perceptual rendering intent.
-The default setting is Normal, which indicates that no adjustments are made to the chroma of the reproduction.
-The Colorful mode provides a modest boost of color.
-Select this mode to create slightly more chromatic output.
-The Vivid mode provides a more aggressive (large) boost of color.
-Select this mode when highly saturated colors are the goal. - Lightness: Adjust the lightness of the printed colors.
+- 1 Click the Saturation options tab. - 2 Adjust the visual appearance of prints by setting the following values: - Saturation boost: Select from Normal, Low, Medium, or High.
+Normal will produce no modification.
+The other choices increase the saturation in your files. - Lightness: Adjust the lightness of the printed colors.
 Moving the control to larger negative values will progressively darken the reproduced colors.
 Moving the control to larger positive values will progressively lighten the reproduced colors. - Contrast: Adjust the global contrast of the printed colors.
 Setting the control to higher values will increase the contrast of the reproduced colors.
 Setting the control to lower values will reduce the contrast of the reproduced colors.
 At the midpoint (0) the original contrast is preserved. - Shadow lightness: Increase the lightness in dark colored regions selectively while maintaining the lightness in brighter tones.
-There are three levels of Lighten shadows adjustment: slight, medium, and high.
+There are four levels of Lighten shadows adjustment: Normal, slight, medium, and high.
 These settings progressively increase the brightness in the darker tone regions.
-Use these adjustments to enhance the detail in the darker tones. - 3 Select the saturation profile source for the Reference for Fiery Intensify rendering option by selecting either sRGB or AdobeRGB. - 4 Click OK or select another tab.
+Use these adjustments to enhance the detail in the darker tones. - Saturation reference: Set the reference RGB profile for using Fiery Intensify media profiles.
+Select either AdobeRGB or sRGB.
+This control defines the way the colors in your image are processed, and produces vivid and highly colored prints.
+It makes best use of your printer's gamut. - 3 Click OK or select another tab.

-Processing options
+Processing options for Fiery Edge profiles

-Adjust input data smoothing and various perceptual and colorimetric settings.
+Adjust input data and table smoothing, illuminant and table sizes.

-- 1 Click the Processing tab. - 2 Set the values for the following: - Input data smoothing: Controls the amount of smoothing that is performed on the measurement data used to create the profile.
+1 Click the Processing tab.

+- 2 Set the values for the following: - Input data smoothing: Controls the amount of smoothing that is performed on the measurement data used to create the profile.
 Increase this value to smooth out noisy color gamut measurements, such as those from inkjet production printers running at a low resolution.
 Decrease this control for less noisy printers. - Table smoothing: Controls the amount of smoothing to the output tables.
-There are separate controls for the B2A0 and B2A1 transforms.
-Increase the smoothing for rendering smoother gradients and decrease the smoothing for more accurate color renditions. - Table sizes: Determine the number of table entries in the input and output color tables.
-In general, larger tables produce more accurate colorimetric predictions, take longer to calculate, and result in ICC profiles that take up more disk space.
-For critical print-reproduction tasks, increase the output table sizes.
-For critical proofing tasks, increase the input table sizes.
-The defaults are intended to produce good multipurpose ICC profiles. - Extended gamut inks: Control how the extra-gamut colorants are mixed with the C, M, and Y primaries.
-Guidelines for selecting three-color overprints versus two-color overprints depend on the colorimetric strength of the extended gamut colorants.
-If the colorants are light and used to primarily extend the color gamut at the top of the gamut, select the use of the three-color overprint.
-If the colorants are darker and high density, then consider not selecting the option for that colorant.
+There are separate controls for Perceptual, Colorimetric, and Saturation.
+Increase the smoothing for rendering smoother gradients and decrease the smoothing for more accurate color renditions. - Illuminant: Provides a list of standard illuminations.
+Choose the illuminant that matches the light viewing conditions for your output. - Table sizes: Determines the number of table entries in the Perceptual, Colorimetric, and Saturation input and output tables. - 3 Click OK.